roblox-csharp/roblox-cs/RobloxCS/README.md

 - Inheritance chains 🤮
 - Destructuring
 - Omit `require` if only types are used from the import
-- Add definitions for the rest of the Roblox globals
 - Macro number `Parse()` methods to `tonumber()`
 - Macro `ServiceProvider.GetService<T>()` to `ServiceProvider:GetService("T")`
 - Copy `RuntimeLib.lua` into `<project-dir>/include` on compile